 I think it's a smart move on Polar's part.
 I've been waiting for a big brand to launch an Android Wear based watch adding the different training options.
 Polar has chosen to include its software in a device with a foreign operating system.
 Something that hadn't been possible until now, but the possibilities that Android Wear 2.0 will offer will be what will stand up to new watches of this type.
 In fact New Balance is preparing a similar device that should see the light before the end of the year.

-Having an operating system to which third-party applications can be added leaves the door wide open to developments of this kind, both from software developers and from Polar itself.
-Why not sell a watch "by modules" in which to pay and include more sports as we need them?
-With the right hardware and an open operating system, as is the case, it would be enough to simply launch a paid upgrade in the form of a new program that adds the features you need.
-Commercially it is a solution that would save costs to the manufacturer and distributor (you only have to have one model), and the customer would pay for the functions they really need.
-A duathlon runner would not have to pay for the swimming possibilities offered by a multisport watch.
-Or an advanced runner who is short of the M400 and needs the most advanced features of the V800, but who is not going to make use of the cycling or open water profiles.
+Thanks precisely to having an operating system to which third-party applications can be added, it leaves the door wide open to developments of this type, both from software developers and from Polar itself.
+Why not sell a watch "by modules" in which to pay and include more sports as we need it?
+With the right hardware and an open operating system, as is the case, it would be enough to simply release a paid upgrade in the form of a new program that adds the features you need.
+Commercially it is a cost saving solution for the manufacturer and distributor (you only have to have one model), and the customer would pay for the features they really need.
+A duathlon runner would have no reason to pay for the swimming capabilities of a multisport watch.
+Or an advanced runner who is short of the M400 and needs the more advanced features of the V800, but is not going to make use of the cycling or open water profiles.

 I like the M600 as a concept, precisely because it differs from a trend that was becoming monotonous.
-At Polar they break that trend with a model that is undoubtedly risky; but they will also find multiple benefits.
-Gone are the headaches of providing the clock with intelligent clock functions, of struggling with different revisions of Android in which the phones of different brands do not behave the same way, or of having to worry about fragmentation in terms of the version of the operating system.
-All of that is left to Google, while they are "only" going to focus on what they really understand: sport.
+At Polar they break that trend with a model that is undoubtedly risky; but you will also find multiple benefits.
+Gone are the headaches of providing the watch with smartwatch functions, of fighting with different Android revisions in which phones of different brands do not behave in the same way or having to worry about fragmentation in terms of the operating system version.
+All of that is left to Google, while they are "just" going to focus on what they truly understand: sports.

 But it's still too early to give a verdict.
 Nothing is known yet about the range, the main Achilles' heel of smart watches with Android Wear.
 Colour display with backlight, optical pulse sensor with six LEDs, GPS receiver... everything working at once seems too aggressive for a battery that, judging by the size of the device, can't be very big.
 And I also want to see what progress Polar has made with regard to the optical sensor and whether surrounding the photodiode with six light emitters really serves to improve performance.
 There are still very important questions on the table that I won't be able to answer until I have a final unit in my hands.